KiandaBPM/docs/content/docs/platform/rules/workflow/start-a-process.md

 ## Introduction ##

 The **Start a process** rule allows you to dynamically **start a new instance** of a different process, or a new instance of the same process.
-You can **transfer field data** from the current process instance to a new process instance.
+You can **transfer field data** from the current process instance to a new process instance and vice versa, typically in the case of the latter by using a second **Start a process** rule.